razvanandrei1974/Project-BDD-Automation-Testing/README.md

     And I submit the form
     Then I should see a confirmation message
 ```

 ## 💻Test setup

 Test setup is implemented within the Given section.
-Even though these steps are executed imperatively to apply possible side-effects, pytest-bdd is trying to benefit of the PyTest fixtures which is based on the dependency injection and makes the setup more declarative style.
+Even though these steps are executed imperatively to apply possible
+side-effects, pytest-bdd is trying to benefit of the PyTest fixtures which is based on the dependency injection and
+makes the setup more declarative style.

 Many other BDD toolkits operate on a global context and put the side effects there.
-This makes it very difficult to implement the steps, because the dependencies appear only as the side-effects during run-time and not declared in the code.
-The "publish article" step has to trust that the article is already in the context, has to know the name of the attribute it is stored there, the type etc.
+This makes it very difficult to
+implement the steps, because the dependencies appear only as the side-effects during run-time and not declared in the
+code.
+The "publish article" step has to trust that the article is already in the context, has to know the name of the
+attribute it is stored there, the type etc.

-In pytest-bdd you just declare an argument of the step function that it depends on and the PyTest will make sure to provide it.
+In pytest-bdd you just declare an argument of the step function that it depends on and the PyTest will make sure to
+provide it.

 Still side effects can be applied in the imperative style by design of the BDD.

 Example :

-## 3. Create _Steps_ directory which includes the following files :
+##  Create _Steps_ directory which includes the following files :

-## 3.1. $${\color{darkorange}steps-login}$$
+### 🔀 steps.login

 ``` ruby
 import time